tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - Exogenous ketones are also recommended: supplements that help the body achieve or maintain the highest performing ketogenic states.
 However, these supplements are costly and can induce nausea and induce vomiting.

 ## Medicating
-- daily use of the diabetes drug metformin.
+- the daily use of the diabetes drug metformin.
 Metformin can help prevent cancer and is considered the most promising anti-ageing drug nowadays.
 - Takes small dosages of lithium, which is a drug against bipolarity.
 It is believed that such low dosages can improve mood and brain functions.
 - Substances such as Psilocybin, Mescaline, and Ayahuasca can separate the subject from the ego and thus provide a transcendental experience.
 Psychedelic drugs treat depression, addiction, and even anxiety.